Thermodynamic constraints and future singularities in Unimodular Gravity driven by phantom and non-phantom fluids: Background dynamics of Unimodular gravity

 where a dot denotes the derivative with respect to cosmic time and $H(t)=\dot{a}/a$ is the Hubble function.
 As $\Lambda$ is an integration constant, one is free to choose the three possible values: $\Lambda<0,\Lambda=0$ and $ \Lambda>0$.
 Since our goal is to investigate the types of singularities that may arise as functions of the model parameters, we will not restrict ourselves to observationally favored values of the fluid EoS, or of the cosmological constant $\Lambda$.
 Nonetheless, within the context of the observable universe, the value of $\Lambda$ has been constrained by using cosmological data in the UG framework, as shown in Ref.~\cite{Corral:2020lxt}.
 On the other hand, a negative cosmological constant cannot be ruled out a priori, as it may be relevant to describe certain phases of cosmic evolution \cite{calderon2021negative, akarsu2020graduated, Visinelli_neg_CC_2019}.

 The non-homogeneous continuity equation for the energy densities is given by

 where we have considered, $Q=Q(t)$, in order to preserve the cosmological principle.
-According to (\ref{eq:fried1}), if we set $\Lambda=0$, the diffusion function $Q$ contributes to the energy density of the fluid, leading to a particualar cosmic expansion under the appropriate election of $Q$.
-On the other hand, the case $Q=0$ as commented above, recovers the $\Lambda$CDM model if $\Lambda \neq 0$.
+In the case $Q=0$, as commented above, the $\Lambda$CDM model is recovered if $\Lambda \neq 0$.
 The equation (\ref{eq:nonconsrho}) for a barotropic fluid can be written as follows

 which can be cast in the standard form,

 where the following definition emerged for the effective parameter state

 Consequently, as mentioned above, the inclusion of the diffusion term yields a more generalized fluid description, which is distinguished by an effective variable - as opposed to a constant - parameter of state.